MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaAgreementFile.md

 # Get-MgBetaAgreementFile

 ## SYNOPSIS
-Retrieve the details of the default file for an agreement, including the language and version information.
+Retrieve the details of an agreement file, including the language and version information.
-The file information is specified through the agreementFile object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgAgreementFile](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgAgreementFile?view=graph-powershell-v1.0)
+The default file can have multiple versions, each with its own language, that can be retrieved by specifying the **Accept-Language** header.

 ## SYNTAX